 Opt for Cabinets

 If you prefer to keep most of your laundry supplies tucked away, installing cabinets is the way to go.
-This way, you can leave only those items out that you find yourself using on a more regular basis, resulting in a more minimalist look.Continue to 11 of 18 below.
+This way, you can leave the items you find yourself using on a more regular basis out, resulting in a more minimalist look.Continue to 11 of 18 below.

 11 of 18